meriem2012arb/Stroke-Prediction/README.md

 ### Table of Contents :
 -----
 ### Run the Code
-Create a new virtual environment named ```stroke``` with Python 3.9.12, you can give it any name as youlike .
+Create a new virtual environment named ```stroke``` with Python 3.9.12, you can give it any name as you like .

 ```conda create --name stroke python=3.9.12 ```